-A summary list of the places listed on the Heritage Survey can be downloaded via the link below.
+A summary list of the places listed on the Heritage Survey can be downloaded via the related links section below.
 Printed copies of the full versions of the 2016, 2010 and 1998 Heritage Surveys are available for public access through the City’s libraries, and information on individual listings is available online via the City’s library catalogue.
 To nominate a place to be considered for future inclusion in the Heritage Survey please complete the online form linked below.

-Owners of places listed in the Heritage Survey 2016 may enjoy several benefits from their ownership, including the opportunity to apply for financial rewards under the City’s Condition Rewards Scheme.
+Owners of places listed in the Local Heritage Survey 2016 may enjoy several benefits from their ownership, including the opportunity to apply for financial rewards under the City’s Condition Rewards Scheme.
 There are numerous fact sheets available below to assist owners, and potential owners, of heritage listed properties.
 More information is available from the State Heritage Office or by contacting the City’s Heritage Coordinator on 9391 6011.